THE PIONEER: THE LAURIE CUNNINGHAM STORY. PART 1

 The trio soon earned the nickname of ‘The Three Degrees’ after the American singing group and all three played a huge part in Albion’s successful season, starting a combined 120 league matches.

 When the calendar switched to 1979 the Baggies headed the table and left-back Derek Statham would later claim that the weather cost them a big chance at the crown.
 “If the weather hadn’t intervened”, Statham would later say.
 “Then I’m sure Albion would have carried off the First Division title.

 ”Going into the New Year we were top but along came the snow and ice, we suffered two important losses, at Liverpool and against Leeds United, and after that we never really recovered, finally finishing third, behind Liverpool and Forest”.

-There was also a good European campaign with Galatasaray, Braga and Valencia all despatched in the UEFA Cup before a quarter-final defeat to Red Star Belgrade.
+There was also a good European campaign with Galatasaray, Braga and Valencia (where he tormented the Spanish defence) all despatched in the UEFA Cup before a quarter-final defeat to Red Star Belgrade.